There are a bunch of excellent power racks on the market right now.

 I’ve written about Reps PR-4000 Power Rack extensively in the past, and for a good reason!

-It’s an absolute beast of a rack, and the value it provides is fantastic.
+It’s an absolute beast of a squat rack, and the value it provides is fantastic.
+It is by far the best power rack I’ve ever used and the one I recommend the most.

-They have pulldown and lat rows, many varieties of safeties and pullup bars, lever arms, belt squats, and a whole lot more!
+They have lat pulldown and low rows, many varieties of safeties and pull up bars, lever arms, belt squats, and a whole lot more!

-Of course, Rep Fitness offers a limited lifetime warranty that covers all production defects so you should be set for the most part.
+Of course, Rep Fitness offers a limited lifetime warranty for the

 If you want to learn more, you can check out my full review!